 Ashwagandha's effective for promoting healthy sleep and helping manage stress.
 It works in subtle ways by calming you down and taking the edge off.
 How does it do this?
-It’s a very complex mechanism, but in a nutshell, Ashwagandha contains chemicals that might help calm the brain (1).
-When taking this ashwagandha, take two capsules in morning and two capsules at night, every day.
-Always take one before bed.
-You can decrease down to one capsule per day as a maintenance dose once the “edge” is gone.
+It’s a very complex mechanism, but in a nutshell, Ashwagandha contains chemicals that might help calm the brain.
+When taking ashwagandha, you can take it in the day and at night.
+When using it for sleep support, always take ashwagandha before bed.
 Ashwagandha needs time to build up and is typically taken long term.
+I prefer a powder or tincture form over a capsule because I have noticed more potency.

 Side note: If you take thyroid medicine, ashwagandha is shown to increase T4 levels, so please talk to your health care provider before taking.
 Do not take if pregnant or breastfeeding.